 In the first half of 2026 the United States took just over nine percent of Brazilian exports, down from twelve percent a year earlier.
 It is the smallest American share since the current data series started in 1997.

 The trigger is well known.
-President Donald Trump announced a sweeping tariff package on Brazilian goods on July 9 last year, and its effects have now worked through a full half-year of trade.
+President Donald Trump announced a 50% tariff on Brazilian imports on July 9, 2025, with an effective date of August 1, 2025, and its effects have now worked through a full half-year of trade.
+The measure followed a months-long US trade investigation that Brazil formally rejected as inappropriate, arguing Washington had replaced proof of harm with mere “concern, dissatisfaction or policy disagreement.”

 What the Brazil trade numbers show

-Total commerce between the two countries came to about thirty-six billion dollars in the first six months, a fall of nearly thirteen percent on the year, according to the chamber’s monitor.
-Both sides lost ground, with Brazilian exports down thirteen percent and imports from the United States down a similar amount.
+Total commerce between the two countries came to about thirty-six billion dollars in the first six months.
+That is a fall of nearly thirteen percent on the year, according to the chamber’s monitor.

 The damage was concentrated in surcharged goods.
-According to the chamber, tariffed products drove most of the export decline, with heavy falls in items such as trucks, wood, semi-finished steel and copper.
+According to the chamber, tariffed products drove most of the export decline, with heavy falls in trucks, wood, semi-finished steel and copper.

 The contrast with the rest of the world is stark.
-Overall Brazilian exports grew almost twelve percent in the period, lifted by China, up nearly twenty-two percent, and the European Union, up almost thirteen percent.
+Overall Brazilian exports grew almost twelve percent, lifted by China, up nearly twenty-two percent, and the European Union, up almost thirteen percent.

 A structural pivot, not a blip

-The American slide predates the tariffs but has accelerated sharply under them.
+The American slide predates the tariffs but has sped up sharply under them.
 Trade-promotion data show the United States share falling from around nineteen percent two decades ago to roughly eleven percent last year, and lower still now.

 The map of Brazil’s trade has been redrawn along the way.
 Twenty years ago seventeen Brazilian states counted the United States as their main partner; today only six do, while China now leads in fourteen.